adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 * finish reference implementation
 * probably add some diagrams
 * rethink hyphenating rate-limit* (right now I'm not doing it for nouns but am doing it for verbs, and I can't decide what's right)
-* [AWS ALB returns 463](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-troubleshooting.html#http-463-issues) if there are more
+* [AWS ALB returns 463](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-troubleshooting.html#http-463-issues) if there are more than 30 XFF IP addresses